codex-academy/codeX_Feb2015Intro/know_git.md

 To get a quick introduction to GitHub, do the online tutorial [Try GitHub](https://try.github.io).

-Once you have a better idea of what git is all about, try it on your local machine by following the instructions at [Git It](https://github.com/jlord/git-it)
+Once you have a better idea of what git is all about, try it on your local machine by following the instructions at [Git It](https://github.com/jlord/git-it).
+The steps there will show you how to get code from GitHub to your machine, how to update code using git, and many other things.

 <!--codex ignore refer back-->
 Now you should know a lot more about version control using `git`.
 Should you ever have any questions you can refer back to the info on this page, as well as the useful Git It guide... or there is always Google!